roadrunner56/Bashkmul/README.md

 - [X] Make draft weapons stats
 - [ ] Make draft outfit stats
 - [ ] Make draft ship stats
-- [ ] Write descriptions for weapons, outfits, and ships
+- [ ] Write basic descriptions for weapons, outfits, and ships, to get an idea of what their purpose and niche are
+- [ ] Beg someone to make sprites for me
 - [ ] Make shipyards and outfitters
 - [ ] Create fleets
+- [X] Write first contact mission

+To do once PRed to vanilla ES:
+- [ ] Edit and expand on first contact mission
+- [ ] Edit descriptions
+- [ ] Balance :(
 - [ ] Create hails
-- [X] Write first contact mission